luisfop/Ecommerce-case/README.md

 or
 yarn install

-# To run the application execute the command line:
+# To install dependencies:
-yarn start
+yarn install
 or
+npm install

+# How to Use

 npm start

-# How to Use

-npm run serve
 or
-yarn run serve
+yarn start

-How to Use
+# Ps:
-Open the browser and go to url: https://localhost:3000
+It should open the browser and go to url: https://localhost:3000

 The land page is the login form.
 To check the list of products and the other features,please click login

+Enjoy :)